henriquegavabarreto/sokoban/readme.md

 ## Introduction

-This is a still in development sokoban clone made using ruby2d.
+This is a sokoban clone made using ruby2d.

 ![Round 'n Round level](/screenshots/level.png)

 ## Setup

+Clone this repository with your prefered method.

-Make sure you have the ruby2d gem installed.
+Run bundle install to make sure you have ruby (3.0.0) the Ruby2d v0.9.5 gem installed.

 ````
-gem install ruby2d
+bundle install
 ````

 To get the game up and running: